JHRobotics/softgpu/README.md

       - Visual C runtime (version 6 included in package)
       - OpenGL 95 for versions without `opengl32.dll` (included in package)

+## Download
+ISO image or ZIP package can be downloaded on release page: https://github.com/JHRobotics/softgpu/releases/

 ## Installation:
 0) Setup the Virtual Machine
 1) Copy installation files on formatted HDD and apply **patcher9x** [Optional but recommended]